on Tom East's BENYBONT Site as at March 2020?

-November sees a descent into the World of Eldritch.
-The beginning of the month sees a new edition of THE EVE OF ST ELIGIUS and the opening of TOM EAST's ELDRITCH BLOG.
+The second volume in the Eldritch Collections, WISH MAN'S WOOD is now available.
+At the beginning of November, 2019, a new edition of THE EVE OF ST ELIGIUS was published to complement this.
+Meanwhile, the new TOM EAST's ELDRITCH BLOG is developing well.
 There is a number of contributors to this and anyone can comment (moderated) on what has been said.
-Later in the month will be the second volume in the Eldritch Collections, WISH MAN'S WOOD.

 LYRICS, POLEMICS & POETICS, published on 7th October, 2019 is a book of poetry with a difference.
 It comprises song lyrics and poetry, some of which has an edginess to it.
 You can hear performances of some of the songs by clicking HERE.